FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

+\end{theorem} See Appendix~\ref{app:proof_prerope} for the proof.
 In practice, for multi-head attention and grouped-query attention, we can choose an independent transform for each key head.
 Assuming there are $H$ key heads and $mH$ query heads for some $m,H\in \NN$ ($m=1$ for standard multihead attention), this means we have $H$ independent transforms as above.
 For the more typical grouped query-attention ($m>1$), each key head is attended to by multiple query heads, hence we need to repeat the corresponding $\tT_k$ transform across these heads.
 Generally, we can thus write:

+\paragraph{Applies to:} any model with RoPE embeddings directly after $\tW_k,\tW_q$ (e.g. all Llama models).
+For models with no positional embedding (NoPE), transform $\tT_k$ is valid, but it could be more expressive---it can be chosen freely per head with invertibility as the only constraint.
+For models with an RMSNorm between $\tW_k,\tW_q$ and RoPE, $\tT_k$ would be valid if and only if the RMSNorm does not also have a channel scaling vector, since the latter would not commute with the $\tT_k$ rotations.